 The ‘Vlaamse Duinencross’ is a much loved round of the UCI World Cup Cyclo-Cross series and is held at Koksijde, Belgium in the Autumn.

-Koksijde is situated near the popular holiday resort of De Panne, close to Dunkirk, Eurotunnel and the Channel Ports making it a magnet for UK fans.
+Koksijde is situated near to the popular holiday resort of De Panne, close to Dunkirk, Eurotunnel and the Channel Ports making it a magnet for UK fans.
 If you are yet to visit a Belgian cyclo-cross then this is your chance and don’t be surprised if you bump into many people you might know (Belgian Cross Experience).

 Koksijde is the home of the ‘Hoge Blekker’ (and 21,000 plus people), the highest dune on the Flemish North Sea coast, West Flanders.